mittal001/aws-questions/README.md

 ###### 37. What encryption support is available for tenants that are deploying AWS DynamoDB?

-- 1. server-side encryption
+- [ ] A. server-side encryption
-- 2. client-side encryption
+- [ ] B. client-side encryption
-- 3. client-side and server-side encryption
+- [ ] C. client-side and server-side encryption
-- 4. encryption not supported
+- [ ] 4. encryption not supported
-- 5. block level encryption
+- [ ] 5. block level encryption

 <details><summary><b>Answer</b></summary>
 <p>